pohanlee/World-Protest-project-with-GDELT-database/README.md

 # World-Protest-GDELT-database
-An interactive infographic presentation I made with GDELT database, using Processing
+An interactive infographic presentation I made with GDELT database, using Processing.
+An example of data sets can be found in